VT-DISCO-LAB/About-the-Discovery-Lab.github/README.md

 -X-ray fluorescence spectrometry/elemental analysis -Microfluidics and circuit board printers
 -Computer Numerical Control (CNC) Mill
--Data analytics suite
+-Data analytics space

-In addition to the equipment housed in its technical spaces, the Lab is able to temporarily host loaned equipment required for class and research activities.
+In addition to the equipment housed in its technical spaces, the Discover Lab is able to temporarily host loaned equipment required for class and research activities.

 **Who We Serve**
 The Lab is available to any student at Virginia Tech who has completed the required safety and technical training.
 All instruments in the Lab are also accessible to students and faculty working in other areas of the Undergraduate Science Laboratory Building.